Cry (Sigma song)

-"Cry" is a song performed by British drum and bass duo Sigma featuring vocals from British pop group Take That (lead vocals by Gary Barlow).
+"Cry" is a song performed by British drum and bass duo Sigma featuring vocals from English pop group Take That (lead vocals by Gary Barlow).
 The song was released as a digital download on 20 May 2016, through 3 Beat Records.
 The song peaked at number 21 on the UK Singles Chart and is included on the deluxe edition of Take That's eighth studio album, Wonderland (2017).

 Critical reception

 Official Charts labelled the collaboration a "fists-in-the-sky anthem."
 Heat World stated that the track proved "the lads can still Take That & Party with the best of 'em."

 Music video

 A music video to accompany the release of "Cry" was first released onto YouTube on 28 May 2016 at a total length of three minutes and twenty-eight seconds.
 The full music video was filmed in and around the Arena Essex Raceway.